Diminished Value Claims Explained

 What is diminished value?

 Diminished value, or diminution of value, is the difference in market price for a vehicle before and after an accident.
-Even a car that has quality repairs with original manufacturer’s parts will have a lower value than before the accident.
+Even a car that has had quality repairs with parts from the original manufacturer will lower in value.

-Cars are worth less after being repaired because there's no guarantee the replacement parts are the same quality as the original parts.
-An accident can also cause structural damage that doesn't surface until months or years later.
+Cars are worth less after being repaired, because there's no guarantee that the replacement parts are the same quality as the original parts.
+An accident can also cause structural damage that appears months or years later.

-Diminished value is different from depreciation, which refers to a drop in value over time.
+Diminished value is different from depreciation, which is a drop in value over time.
 You can't make a claim for a car that has depreciated in value.

-For example, say you’re selling your used car that was involved in an accident for $20,000.
-A buyer is willing to purchase your car until they learn that the car was in an accident, and then the buyer lowers their offer to $16,000.
+For example, imagine you're selling a used car for $20,000, but the car was in an accident.
+A buyer is willing to pay asking price.
+But once they learn about the crash, the buyer lowers their offer to $18,000.

 When to file a diminished value claim

-You should file a diminished value claim when you’re in a car accident where the other driver is at fault.
+You should file a diminished value claim when another driver is at fault for the car accident.

-You should make a diminished value claim as soon as possible, ideally in the days following the accident.
-Most states have statutes of limitations on property claims of a few years, but it's easier to provide supporting documents for your claim soon after the accident.
-It's also easier to provide an estimated market value for your car during the claims process because the value will drop over time.
+You should make a diminished value claim as soon as possible after the accident.
+Most states have statutes of limitations of a few years on property claims, but it's easier to provide supporting documents if you file right after the accident.
+It's also better for providing an estimated market value for your car, because the value will drop over time.

 How to make a diminished value claim

-To file a diminished value claim, contact the at-fault driver’s insurance company.
+To file a diminished value claim, contact the at-fault driver's insurance company.
 This is known as filing a third-party claim.
-An appraisal from a third party can help your negotiations with the insurance company.
+Getting an independent appraisal can help your negotiations.

 Every insurance company has its own process for diminished value claims.
-Be prepared to go to small claims court if the insurance company of the at-fault party refuses to acknowledge your diminished value claim.
+You may need to go to small claims court if the at-fault driver's insurance company refuses to acknowledge your diminished value claim.

 States where you can make a diminished value claim

-Every state has its own laws regarding diminished value, and you can contact your state’s department of insurance about laws in your state.
+Every state has its own laws regarding diminished value.
+You can contact your state's insurance department for details.

 - Arizona